microsoft/api-guidelines/azure/Guidelines.md

 There are two basic patterns for long-running operations in Azure.
 The first pattern is used for a POST and DELETE operations that initiate the LRO.
 These return a `202 Accepted` response with a JSON status monitor in the response body.
 The second pattern applies only in the case of a PUT operation to create a resource that also involves additional long-running processing.
+For guidance on when to use a specific pattern, please refer to [Considerations for Service Design, Long Running Operations](./ConsiderationsForServiceDesign.md#long-running-operations).
 These are described in the following two sections.

 #### POST or DELETE LRO pattern